 In November, home prices accelerated further in major markets in Canada amid solid demand and scarce supply.

-Dr. Sherry Cooper Mohamed Mahmoud 16 Dec
+Dr. Sherry Cooper 16 Dec

 Housing Demand Outpaces Supply